papercss/papercss/README.md

 - OR run `npm run build` to create the new CSS in the /dist folder

 ## Contributing
+This project is open source and contributions are very welcomed.
+It is also as beginner friendly as possible, so don't be afraid to jump in if you've never contributed to any Git project before!
+Feel free to reach out if you are new and need help with the process.

 Similar to customizing, make sure you have Git, Node, and NPM on your system.
 - fork the repo via the fork button in the upper left
 - run `git clone https://github.com/[your_username]/papercss.git`